MeetJani0/Recommendation_system/README.md

 # Movie Recommender System
 ## Overview
-- This repository contains a movie recommendation system built using TMDB's 5000 movies dataset.
+- This repository contains a movie recommendation system built using the [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) from Kaggle.
 - The recommendation system is based on content-based filtering, leveraging movie metadata to suggest similar movies based on user preferences.

 ## Features